chris-e-green/chris-e-green.github.io/apple-pascal-notes.md

 ## Curiosities

-- SYSTEM.PASCAL is in two parts... the first part shows up in the directory listing but only contains the first half of the operating system core.
+- SYSTEM.PASCAL is in two parts... the first part shows up in the directory listing but only contains the first part of the operating system core.
 The balance is stored in a separate unnamed file in slot 15 of the segment directory, and is loaded by the interpreter at a fixed memory location during initialisation.
 I'm still working out how the procedure table points to these procedures!
+In version 1.3, the part in slot 15 is \$0D20 bytes long and loaded so that it finishes at \$BD1C, so starting at \$AFFC, and the part in slot 0 (\$0C56 bytes long) is loaded to finish at \$FE7C, so starting at \$F226.

 - I have not found any mention of this in the Apple Pascal documentation but I have found that some buffers (specifically, those used in `UNITREAD` and